Open-Telecoms-Data/standard-development-handbook/docs/technical/deploy.md

   git push --follow-tags
 ```

-### Update readthedocs

-You can skip this step if you are not releasing a new major or minor version.

-When releasinog a new major or minor version, the new release should be set to the 'latest' version, and all previous versions should be visible in the flyout menu on readthedocs.
-To do this:

-- Log in to readthedocs and open the `open-fibre-data-standard` project.
-You will need ODSC admin credentials to do this.
-- To set the new release to be the 'latest' branch, to 'Admin' ?
-'Advanced settings and change the option.
-- To change the visibility of the new and previous versions in the flyout, go to 'Versions' and 'Edit' on relevant versions.
-The 'Hidden' checkbox will determine if a version is visible in the flyout menu.
 ## Complete the deployment

+You can skip these steps if you are not releasing a new major, minor or patch version.

 ### Update CoVE

-You can skip this step if you are not releasing a new major, minor or patch version.

 #### Update Lib CoVE OFDS